hai-vr/hvr-ik/README.md

 select the *HIK Full Tiger* component, and click the *Create animation clip from pose* button.
 You can then copy the keyframes.

 The animation clip may not be a faithful 1:1 copy of the pose as it may handle twist differently, but I am not entirely sure where the discrepancy comes from.

+### Animation Rigging

+The project currently contains a RigConstraint behaviour called **HVR Full Tiger Animation Rigging**, meant to be used with [Unity's Animation Rigging package](https://docs.unity3d.com/Packages/com.unity.animation.rigging@1.3/manual/index.html).

+This class is **not ready** for use, as in it won't work at all; this part is under active development.
+Please check back another time.

 ## Options